Devashree Madhugiri — Updated On April 22nd, 2022

-In my previous article, we understood image augmentation using AugLy, a recently introduced library from Facebook.
-Follow along to explore three popular image augmentation libraries in Python in this article.
+In my previous article, we explored image augmentation using AugLy, a recently introduced library from Facebook.
+Now, let’s delve into three popular image augmentation libraries in Python.

 We can augment the image data using various techniques.
 It can include: